Greatest Generation: Post-war

 Following the war, this generation produced children at an unprecedented level.
 Over 76 million babies were born between 1946 and 1964.
 Subsidized by the G.I.
 Bill, this generation moved their families into the suburbs and largely promoted a more conservative mindset as the country faced the challenge of the Cold War, as some were again called to service in the Korean War alongside the Silent Generation.
 The first member of their generation to be elected US president, John F. Kennedy, began a Space Race against the Soviet Union, and his successor, Lyndon B. Johnson, further promoted a controversial "Great Society" policy.
+All US president between 1961 and 1993 (John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush) are all member of the greatest generation.

 Research professor of sociology Glen Holl Elder, Jr., a prominent figure in the development of life course theory, wrote Children of the Great Depression (1974), "the first longitudinal study of a Great Depression cohort."
 Elder followed 167 individuals born in California between 1920 and 1921 and "traced the impact of Depression and wartime experiences from the early years to middle age.
 Most of these 'children of the Great Depression' fared unusually well in their adult years".
 They came out of the hardships of the Great Depression "with an ability to know how to survive and make do and solve problems."

 Relationship with later generations

-A culture clash occurred between the Greatest Generation and their baby boomer children in the 1960s and 1970s, in the form of the Vietnam War, civil rights movement, Watergate scandal, and the counterculture movement.
-Attitudes shaped during World War II clashed with those of the Vietnam era as many G.I.s struggled to understand the general distrust of government by the younger generation, though some Greatest Generation members supported anti-war protests.
+A culture clash occurred between the Greatest Generation and their baby boomer children/grandchildren in the 1960s and 1970s, in the form of the Vietnam War, civil rights movement, Watergate scandal, and the counterculture movement.
+Attitudes shaped during World War II clashed with those of the Vietnam era, as many G.I.s struggled to understand the general distrust of government by the younger generation, though some Greatest Generation members supported anti-war protests.
 The same generation gap applied to a lesser extent in the 1950s, between the Interbellum Generation and their Silent Generation children.